WSU-kduncan/cicdf25-CalebMcCool/README-CD.md

 To check if the webhook is recieving payloads that trigger, we can type

 - sudo journalctl -u webhook -f

+This will show you vast amounts of information about the webhook.
+Within it, you can see that when you manually activate the webhook, it will use the keyword GET when it talks about the http request.
+When the webhook is activated through dockerhub, it will say POST.

 When you are looking at docker processes with "docker ps", you can check to see the correctly labeled container running on port 80.